basemath/nextrip/README.md

 ## App Configuration

 A config file for the app is located at `src/assets/config.json`.
-This config defines the base URL for the NexTrip API and the polling interval.
+This config defines the base URL for the NexTrip API and a polling interval for keeping departures up to date.

 ## Testing